faranalytics/js-html-renderer/README.md

 );
 ```
 ### Inject the dynamic content and render the HTML.
-Use `template.render` in order to inject the unordered HTML list of `greetings` created above into the template.
+You use `template.render` in order to inject the unordered HTML list of `greetings` created above into the template.
 ```ts
 const htmlText = template.render(
     {